practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

     [clojure.set :as set]))
 ```

-`require` can be used by itself, usually within a rich code block
+`require` can be used as a top level expression (not in an `ns` expression).
+Requires are often used within a rich code block for experimenting with code.

 ```clojure
 (comment